-In 1988, following the death of her father, Baroness Philippine de Rothschild pursued the work and philosophy of Baron Philippe: to make a great Mouton Cadet Bordeaux wine accessible to a wider worldwide audience.
+In 1988, following Philippe's passing, Baroness Philippine de Rothschild carried forward her father's agenda, under the banner of Mouton Cadet, to make a great Bordeaux wine that was accessible to a wider global audience.

-A tireless ambassador, she promoted the brand on every continent and made Mouton Cadet the biggest selling branded Bordeaux wine in the world.
-In her constant quest for innovation, in 2004, she gave Mouton Cadet a new, more fruit-forward style.
-The bottle, designed by Baroness Philippine herself, also got a makeover.
+A tireless ambassador, the indefatigable Philippine promoted the brand on every continent and made Mouton Cadet the biggest-selling branded Bordeaux wine in the world.
+In her constant quest for innovation, she gave Mouton Cadet a new, more fruit-forward style in 2004.
+Designed by Baroness Philippine herself, the bottle also got a makeover.